rbell01824/dj_graphpages/docs/dev/notes.rst

         template_name = 'crispy.html'
         form_class = SimpleForm

-The key is using the helper.layout.
+The key is using the helper.layout ans setting style=... as in **integer_input** above.
 I tried a number of other approaches but none worked.